StarbucksSangha/StarbucksSangha/info.md

 ---
 ## Buddhism has 3 gems...

 <b>The Buddha</b> is your inspiration.
-Because the Buddha was albe to attain peace of mind, we have the confidence we can too.
+Because the Buddha was able to attain peace of mind, we have the confidence we can too.

 <b>The Dharma</b>, or teachings, used to be hard to find.
 But... with the advent of the internet you can find [texts](https://www.dhammatalks.org/suttas/index.html){:target="_blank"} and [talks](https://www.dhammatalks.org/mp3_collections_index.html){:target="_blank"} so that you don't have to go to foreign lands to have access to the teachings.
 This site & it's tweets will provide you with links to both texts and talks so that you will have access to the dharma.